andrejadd/iCheMA/README.md

 1. execute run_Example_Biopepa.m

-This script runs iCheMA on several network and instances of the Biopepa data.
+This script runs iCheMA on several networks and data instances of the Biopepa data.
 The Biopepa data requires a couple of special preprocessing steps, which are implemented in load_Data().
 This function takes a flag 'BIOPEPA_DATA', which can be set to zero in order to turn Biopepa specific processing off.
+See the following paper for more information on the Biopepa model used here:

+Aderhold, A., Husmeier, D., & Grzegorczyk, M. (2014).
+Statistical inference of regulatory networks for circadian regulation.
+Statistical applications in genetics and molecular biology, 13(3), 227-273.

 Another important issue is the generation of different parent set configurations.
 The function getParentSets() builds the parent and activator/inhibitor combinations given a maximal fan-in.
 Furthermore, the number of available predictor variables influences the amount of parent sets, which has to be taken into account when modifying the code for new data (see getParentSets()).

-Note: Running iCheMA on a single data set can take some time depending on the number of MCMC iterations, number of predictors, etc..
+Note: Running iCheMA on a single data set can take some time depending on the number of MCMC iterations, number of predictors and parent set configurations.
+It can be run separately for each response and parent set, e.g. on a cluster.

 2.  execute evalute_Results.m